saber-solooki/redisbeater/docs/design.rst

 High Availability
 ~~~~~~~~~~~~~~~~~
-Redbeat use a lock in redis to prevent multiple node running.
+Redisbeater use a lock in redis to prevent multiple node running.
 You can safely start multiple nodes as backup, when the running node fails or
-experience network problems, after ``redbeat_lock_timeout`` seconds,
+experience network problems, after ``redisbeater_lock_timeout`` seconds,
 another node will acquire the lock and start running.

 When the previous node back online, it will notice that itself no longer holds